Arts & Culture

 Step outside the hotel and walk along Multaqa Street to admire the transformative calligraphy artwork by el Seed on the facade of The Green Planet, an impressive indoor rainforest in Dubai.

-If you’re short on time, take a taxi to the 2nd December Street nearby or carry on walking to see the home of local graffiti-inspired art.
+If you’re short on time, take a taxi to 2nd December Street nearby or carry on walking to see the home of local graffiti-inspired art.
 The street presents a series of 12 large-scale building murals, woven around the theme of the UAE’s history and heritage, thanks to the Dubai Street Museum Project.